Popular brewery forced to make 'tough and sad decision' to close due to massive hike in energy bills

-Edinburgh cost of living: Top Up Brewery in Loanhead forced to close due to rising energy bills
+Edinburgh cost of living: Top Out Brewery in Loanhead forced to close due to rising energy bills

-Loanhead-based Top Up Brewery has announced it has been forced to close its doors due to rising costs making the business no longer sustainable.
+Loanhead-based Top Out Brewery has announced it has been forced to close its doors due to rising costs making the business no longer sustainable.

 Based at Dryden Road, the independent brewery, which mixes German and Scottish influences in its products, will close at the end of the year.
 With the brewery’s owners being climbing enthusiasts, their name ‘Top Out’ means to finish a route or to reach the top of a mountain.